 Do you suspect your bathroom has water damage?
 If ignored, water-damaged areas become the perfect environment for mold and mildew.

 Continue reading to learn the 7 signs your bathroom has water damage.
-If you recognize any of the signs in your own bathroom, call us for.
+If you recognize any of the signs in your own bathroom, call us for water damage restoration.

-Mold and mildew are the most obvious.
+Mold and mildew are the most obvious signs of water damage.
 But do you know what places in your bathroom tend to trap water?
 Mold loves to hide behind broken tiles, drywall, and painted surfaces.
 It also grows in old grout and deteriorating caulk.

 Do mold and mildew reappear after scrubbing?
 If so, it’s because the mold and mildew are growing from the inside out.
 No matter how much you clean, you’re not able to remove mold and mildew at the source.